aws/aws-cdk-go/awscdk/awscloudwatch/README.md

 Using the methods `addLeftMetric()` and `addRightMetric()` you can add metrics to a graph widget later on.

-Graph widgets can also display annotations attached to the left or the right y-axis.
+Graph widgets can also display annotations attached to the left or right y-axis or the x-axis.

 ```go
 var dashboard dashboard